saka015/role-based-auth-vr/README.md

 * body-parser (for parsing request bodies)
 * cors (for handling Cross-Origin Resource Sharing)
 * dotenv (for environment variables)
-* express-session (session management - if not using JWT exclusively)
 * express-validator (input validation)

 ## Setup